hangelwen/miR-PREFeR/README.md

 #### c).
 The (optional) genome annotation file in gff3 format ####

 For a genome with known annotations, some regions in the genome can be excluded when doing the miRNA analysis.
-For example, many species have protein coding sequence (CDS) annotations, so there is no need to do run miR-PREFeR on those regions.
+For example, many species have protein coding sequence (CDS) annotations, so there is no need to run miR-PREFeR on those regions.
+Most plant genomes contain highly repetitive regions such as transposons, these regions should also be excluded.
 These regions should be listed in a GFF file (<http://www.sanger.ac.uk/resources/software/gff/spec.html>).
-Note that for the gff file, you should only contain CDS regions, not introns because miRNAs could be in introns.
+Note that for the gff file, you should not contain introns, because miRNAs could be in introns.

 ### b.
 Prepare a configuration file for the pipeline. ###